sahays/vertexai-search-reco/README.md

-# Vertex AI Search for Media
+# Vertex AI Search and Recommendations for Media

-A schema-agnostic CLI tool for creating, indexing, and searching media datasets using Google Cloud Vertex AI Search.
+A schema-agnostic CLI tool for creating, indexing, and searching media datasets using Google Cloud Vertex AI Search and Recommendations for Media.
 Designed for easy integration with any frontend application.

 ## Features